ybalkind/davidklaing.github.io/_posts/2016-09-01-the-righteous-mind.md

 ---
 layout: post
-title: Summary: The Righteous Mind
+title: "Summary: The Righteous Mind"
 description: How do people think about right and wrong?
 This is an empirical question, and The Righteous Mind’s primary goal is to answer it.
 categories: "blog books summaries"
 published: true